Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

-During the time of the AllWISE observations, Pidgeot was in a quiescent state and displayed the MIR colours of a star-forming galaxy without any significant AGN activity (noting the contamination from the star in close observational proximity as previously described).
+During the time of the AllWISE observations, Pidgeot was in a quiescent state and displayed the MIR colours of a star-forming galaxy without any significant AGN activity (noting the contamination from the star in close observational proximity, as previously described).
 Raichu occupied a similar location in this parameter space as SDSS~J1241+4426, which also showed a slow consistent decline in both the \textit{W1} and \textit{W2} bands and an increasingly blue colour.
-Raticate was in an active/outburst state during the AllWISE observations, displaying MIR colours more typical of AGNs, and is found in the region of both the \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} and \citet{mateos_2012_UsingBrightUltrahard} AGN regions, in similarity with the TDE-ECLEs in the \citet{wang_2012_EXTREMECORONALLINE} sample.
+Raticate was in an active/outburst state during the AllWISE observations, displaying MIR colours more typical of AGNs, and is found in both the \citet{stern_2012_MIDINFRAREDSELECTIONACTIVE} and \citet{mateos_2012_UsingBrightUltrahard} AGN regions, similar to the TDE-ECLEs in the \citet{wang_2012_EXTREMECORONALLINE} sample.

-As in \citet{clark_2025_2018dyktidaldisruption}, we also measure and compare the maximum difference between outburst peak and pre-outburst quiescence ($\Delta$ values) for both MIR bands and MIR colour for the DESI EDR TDE-ECLEs (Table~\ref{tab:Delta_Values} and Fig.~\ref{fig:MIR_Delta_Fig}).
+As in \citet{clark_2025_2018dyktidaldisruption}, we measure and compare the maximum difference between outburst peak and pre-outburst quiescence ($\Delta$ values) for both MIR bands and MIR colour for the DESI EDR TDE-ECLEs (Table~\ref{tab:Delta_Values} and Fig.~\ref{fig:MIR_Delta_Fig}).

-The $\Delta$ values for Raichu were measured in the same manner as the TDE-ECLEs explored in \citet{clark_2025_2018dyktidaldisruption}, with the assumption that the original outburst occurred well before the start of MIR observations, so that the measured values reflect lower limits only.
+The $\Delta$ values for Raichu were measured in the same manner as the TDE-ECLEs explored by \citet{clark_2025_2018dyktidaldisruption}, with the assumption that the original outburst occurred well before the start of MIR observations, so the measured values reflect lower limits only, as only the late-time decline phase rather than the outburst peak itself is observed.
+It is thus not included in the determination of the overall sample's behavioural relations.